Practical information for international students

 VUC credit and degree system

 One year of full-time studies corresponds to 60 ECTS credits (in Norwegian "studiepoeng") and one semester of full-time studies correspond to 30 ECTS credits.
 Most courses offered at Volda University College are of 15 ECTS credit value.
-This means that most students only enrol in two courses per semester.
+This means that most students only take two courses per semester.

 Credits are awarded only when the course has been completed and the student has passed all required examinations.